 Click API Permission -> Add a permission:

-Select APIs in my organization uses -> Office 365 Exchange Online -> Delegated Permission -> Check EWS.AccessAsUser.All :
+Select APIs in my organization uses -> Office 365 Exchange Online -> Application Permission -> Check full_access_as_app :

 Here is permissions list: